rsummers11/CADLab/body_part_regressor/bodypartregressor/README.md

 different data format, change data_layer.py.

 ## Inference with .nii.gz
-Run `python bodypartregressor/nifti_inference.py filename.nii.gz`
+Run `python nifti_inference.py filename.nii.gz`

-Results will be written to "slice_scores*.txt"
+Results will be written to "slice_scores*.txt".
+There are two columns - first is raw scores, 2nd is the linear regression fit.

+If you need to add the -1024 HU offset, set the OFFSET variable in line 99 of nifti_inference.py to -1024 before running.

 ## Inference with .png
 To do inference with .png put images in bodypartregressor/test_data/, then run `python bodypartregressor/deploy.py`.
 The trained model is in snapshots folder.